-1. Choose Start > Control Panel > Display > Appearance > Effects to display the Effects dialog box.
+Choose Start > Control Panel > Display.
+Select the Appearance tab and click Effects to display the Effects dialog box.

 This anti-aliasing option affects the way fonts are rendered on your screen.
 In Windows 2000 this option is Smooth edges of screen fonts.